-Today I have made for you this Turkish/Bosnian version with vine leaves, and am confident that you’ll love them as much as we do.
+Today I have made this Turkish/Bosnian version with vine leaves for you, and I am confident that you’ll love them as much as we do.

-You can use leaves that are either fresh or conserved, it really just depends on which type you can find at your closes continental food store.
+You can use leaves that are either fresh or conserved; it just depends on which type you can find at your closes continental food store.

 To preserve the leaves at home, you simply wash them, put together around ten leaves in a jar and cover them with a boiled, salted water solution, or you can even just simply freeze them in an airtight container.

-Originally the meat used for this dish is either beef or lamb, but you can use whichever meat is your favorite.
+Originally the meat used for this dish was beef or lamb, but you can use whichever meat is your favorite.